rackerlabs/support-how-to/content/rackconnect/rackconnect-regionlink-faq.md

 Some Dedicated Hosting customers cannot tolerate the risk of unexpected downtime.
-To mitigate the risk of an outage caused by a problem with a single Rackspace region, customers might want to distribute their compute resources across multiple Rackspace regions.
+To mitigate the risk of an outage caused by a problem with a single Rackspace region, customers can distribute their compute resources across multiple Rackspace regions.
 Interregional connectivity is a way to transfer data between Rackspace regions at lower latency and with better throughput than over the Internet.